Banno/Gordon/README.md

 #### Reports
 Gordon generates junit reports in the build directory / `test-results`, and an HTML report in the build directory / `reports`.

+## Other notes
+- Gordon does not support [ABI/density splits](https://developer.android.com/studio/build/configure-apk-splits).
+We highly recommend you use [the App Bundle format](https://developer.android.com/guide/app-bundle) instead.
+However, Gordon v1.3.1 and older versions support splits, so you may be able to use an old version for now.

 ## Contributing